KerosuoLab/Shapemetrics/README.md

 zscored_1and4     = zscore(stats_matrix_1and4);
 zscored_1and3     = zscore(stats_matrix_1and3);
 ```
-We save the matrices to disk so that in case we want to visualize these parameters later, we do not have to run the scrpit from the beginning:
+We save the matrices to disk so that in case we want to visualize these parameters later, we do not have to run the scrpit from the beginning.
+In addition, save the matrix of all volumetric measurements in .csv form so that it can be further inspected in excel, for example:
 ```
 save('Final_Label','Final_Label')
 save('stats','stats')
 save('stats_matrix_all','stats_matrix_all')
+csvwrite('volumetric_measurements.csv',stats_matrix_all);
 ```
 Create a list of parameter names for the clustergram heat maps:
 ```